Ever had an air plant? Which air plant should you get? Tillandsia (air plants) require a good deal of care, but they're

 Whether you garden a little or a lot, these tools come in handy.

-A general guide for beginners.
-This article includes the ABCs of raising & harvesting herbs at home.
-Includes basic information on light, water, soil, & pest control.
+This beginner's guide includes the ABCs of raising and harvesting herbs at home, with basic info on light, water, soil, and pest control.

 Interested in making compost for your garden?
 These 25 tips will help you get started.
 (Recipe for super-fast compost included.)